 Heat rash is rarely serious.
 Often, it goes away without treatment in a few days.
-However, you should call your doctor if you begin to experience:
+But you should call your doctor if you begin to experience:

-Call your child’s doctor if your child has heat rash and it doesn’t go away in a few days.
-Your doctor may recommend that you apply lotions such as calamine or lanolin to relieve itching and prevent further damage.
+Call your child’s doctor if your child has a heat rash that doesn’t resolve in a few days.
+Your doctor may recommend that you apply lotions like calamine or lanolin to relieve itching and prevent further damage.
 Keep their skin cool and dry to help relieve heat rash.

 Follow these tips to prevent heat rash:

 - Avoid wearing tight clothing that doesn’t allow your skin to breathe.
 Moisture-wicking fabrics may help prevent sweat buildup on the skin.

 - Don’t use thick lotions or creams that can clog your pores.

 - Try not to become overheated, especially in warmer months.
 Seek out air-conditioning or carry a handheld fan.

 - Use a soap that won’t dry your skin and doesn’t have fragrances or dyes.